OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/instances.md

 &nbsp;
 #### 9. Interact with the contract to complete the level
-Look into the levels's info method
+Look into the level's info method
 ```
 contract.info()
 ```